fnknzzz/eslint-plugin-import-sorter/README.md

 A `group-option` consists with `matcher` and priority, joined in '|' and several white-space.

 A `matcher` is a string.
 If the string starts and ends with '/', then we considered it as a RegExp literal matcher created by JS RegExp constructor with chars between the two '/'.
-Otherwise as an absolute matcher, only when the package name absolute equals to the matcher.
+Otherwise as an absolute matcher, *only* when the package name absolute equals to the matcher.

+Althought only beginning imports will be sort, if the first statement is a directive, it will still be ignored.

 **Note.** Maybe many `\` will be used in RegExp matcher.
-Remember *TWO* `\` will be transferred to a *single* `\`.
+Remember `\\` will be transferred to a `\`.

 For exmaple, if you want a RegExp matcher with literal like this